twbs/bootstrap/docs/migration.md

 - Responsive tables no longer require a wrapping element.
 Instead, just put the `.table-responsive` right on the `<table>`.
 - Renamed `.table-condensed` to `.table-sm` for consistency.
 - Added a new `.table-inverse` option.
+- Added a new `.table-reflow` option.
+- Added table header modifers: `.thead-default` and `.thead-inverse`

 ### Forms